earthly/website/blog/_posts/2023-08-14-terraform-functions.md

 File system functions are useful when generating or managing files dynamically.
 However, because Terraform is mainly designed for infrastructure provisioning, you should limit using file system functions.

 In the following example, the `file` function in Terraform reads the contents of a specified file and returns them as a string.
 This can be useful when you need to use the contents of a file as input for a resource or data source in your Terraform configuration.

-In your Terraform console, run the following code:

 ~~~{.bash caption=">_"}
 file("ip_addresses.txt")